 IJFM Distinctives

 Prospective writers for the IJFM should recognize, and if possible, further the Journal’s distinctives.
-The IJFM is published in the name of the International Student Leaders Coalition for Frontier Missions, a fellowship of younger leaders who are committed to the purposes of the twin consultations of Edinburgh 1980: The World Consultation on Frontier Missions and the International Student Consultation on Frontier Missions.
-As an expression of the ongoing concerns of Edinburgh 1980, the IJFM seeks to:
+The IJFM is published in partnership with the Ralph D. Winter Research Center and Frontier Ventures.
+Its origins date back to the International Student Leaders Coalition for Frontier Missions, what was then a fellowship of younger leaders who were committed to the purposes of the twin consultations of Edinburgh 1980: The World Consultation on Frontier Missions and the International Student Consultation on Frontier Missions.
+Since then, it has seen various senior editors and has attempted to evolve in its thinking and approach.
+This most recently was seen through the 2024-25 ISFM Executive Committee, who assisted in the publication of the 41st issue.
+As an expression of that effort and its present objectives, the IJFM seeks to:

-promote intergenerational dialogue between senior and junior mission leaders.
+promote intergenerational dialogue between mission leaders and thinkers.

-cultivate an international fraternity of thought in the development of frontier missiology.
+cultivate an international fraternity of thought in the development of frontier missiology through more intentional interaction with Majority World thinkers and writers.

 highlight the need to maintain, renew, and create mission agencies as vehicles for frontier mission.